 Vanilla bean pods can be available in herb and spice stores year around.
-One may also find vanilla essence and vanilla sugar in these stores.
+One may also find the vanilla essence and vanilla sugar in these stores.
 Vanilla bean pods can be usually available either singly or in small bundles often packed inside long tube or jar.

 Buy vanilla products from authentic sources since oftentimes adulteration with artificial flavorings is quite common.
-A well processed good-quality pod will remain potent for as long as 3-4 years.
+A well-processed good-quality pod will remain potent for as long as 3-4 years.

 Alternatively, store whole vanilla bean in a jar of caster sugar and allow 3-4 weeks for the flavor to permeate into the sugar completely.
-This fragrant rich vanilla-sugar can be employed in cakes, puddings, pies and ice-creams.
+This fragrant, rich vanilla sugar can be employed in cakes, puddings, pies, and ice-creams.

-|Vanilla beans ice cream with blackberries and raspberries.
+|Vanilla ice-creamon top of muffin!
+Photo: shimelle and Vanilla beans ice cream with blackberries and raspberries.
 Photo: kimberlykv

-Alternatively, the beans are bruised and infused in milk or cream for making ice-cream and sweet puddings.
+Alternatively, the beans are bruised and infused in milk or cream for making ice cream and sweet puddings.